d2osborn/Power-Outages/README.md

 | TRE           |             1110  |              350 |               113247 |
 | WECC          |             248.5 |              220 |                84500 |

-The pivot table reveals that `OUTAGE.DURATION` varies significantly across `CLIMATE.REGION` and `CLIMATE.CATEGORY`, with regions like East North Central experiencing notably longer outages in colder and normal climates, while the Southwest shows much higher outage durations in warm climates.
+The pivot table below reveals that `OUTAGE.DURATION` varies significantly across `CLIMATE.REGION` and `CLIMATE.CATEGORY`, with regions like East North Central experiencing notably longer outages in colder and normal climates, while the Southwest shows much higher outage durations in warm climates.
 These insights help identify which climate conditions and regions are more prone to prolonged outages, guiding targeted strategies for improving power grid resilience.

 | CLIMATE.REGION     |      cold |    normal |      warm |
 |:-------------------|----------:|----------:|----------:|